 The Department of Registrar of Companies (www.drc.gov.lk) is responsible for business registration.
 Online registration (http://eroc.drc.gov.lk/) was recently introduced and registration averages four to five days.
 In addition to the Registrar of Companies, businesses must register with the Inland Revenue Department to obtain a taxpayer identification number (TIN) for payment of taxes and with the Department of Labor for social security payments.

 The government supports outward investment, and the Export Development Board offers subsidies for companies seeking to establish overseas operations, including branch offices related to exports.
 New outward investment regulations came into effect November 20, 2017.
 Sri Lankan companies, partnerships, and individuals are permitted to invest in shares, units, debt securities, and sovereign bonds overseas subject to limits specified by the new Foreign Exchange Regulations.
 Sri Lankan companies are also permitted to establish overseas companies.
 Investments over the specified limit require the Central Bank Monetary Board’s approval.
 All investments must be made through outward investment accounts (OIA).
 All income from investments overseas must be routed through the same OIA within three months of payment.
-Note: OIA transactions were suspended until January 21 in an attempt to ease pressure on the Sri Lankan rupee.
+(Note: In the wake of the COVID-19 pandemic, the Sri Lankan government introduced a series of measures attempting to ease pressure on the Sri Lankan rupee.
+These measures included a temporary suspension on OIA transactions and additional foreign exchange controls.)

 2. Bilateral Investment Agreements and Taxation Treaties